The Seasons (ballet)

 The Seasons (Времена года, Vremena goda; also Les Saisons) is an allegorical ballet in one act, four scenes, by the choreographer Marius Petipa, with music by Alexander Glazunov, his Op.
-67. The work was composed in 1899 and first performed by the Imperial Ballet in 1900 in St. Petersburg, Russia.
+67. The work was composed in 1899, and first performed by the Imperial Ballet on 26 February [O.S.
+13 February] 1900 in St. Petersburg, Russia.

 History

 Composition history

 The score for Marius Petipa's Les Saisons (The Seasons) was originally intended to have been composed by the Italian composer and conductor Riccardo Drigo, who was Glazunov's colleague and close friend.
 Since 1886, Drigo held the posts of director of music and chef d’orchestre to the Ballet of the St. Petersburg Imperial Theatres, while also serving as conductor for performances of the Italian operas in the repertory of the Imperial Opera.
 Petipa's Les Millions d’Arlequin (also known as Harlequinade) was also in its preliminary stages at the same time as Les Saisons, and was originally intended to have had a score supplied by Glazunov.
 Since Drigo and Glazunov had an affinity towards each other's assigned ballet, the two composers agreed that Glazunov would compose Les Saisons and that Drigo would compose Les Millions d’Arlequin.